-- 1. If you'd like a service or accommodation that costs more than the CCG thinks is necessary to meet your needs.
+- 1. If you'd like a service or accommodation that costs more than the ICB or LHB think is necessary to meet your needs.
 This could be a larger room in a care home, for example. - 2.
-If you'd like a new service (or a more frequent service) that the CCG doesn't consider essential to meeting your needs.
+If you'd like a new service (or a more frequent service) that the ICB or LHB do not consider essential to meeting your needs.